trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

       brew install tezos-client tezos-node tezos-dal-node tezos-baker-PsParisC
       ```

-   - On Ubuntu, Windows WSL, and Linux distributions that use `apt`, run these commands:
+   - On Linux and Windows WSL, download and install the built binaries from the [Octez release page](https://gitlab.com/tezos/tezos/-/releases), as in this example for Ubuntu:

       ```bash
-      REPO="ppa:serokell/tezos"
-      sudo add-apt-repository -y $REPO && sudo apt-get update sudo apt-get install -y tezos-client tezos-node tezos-dal-node tezos-baker-PsParisC
+      wget -O octez-binaries-20.3-linux-x86_64.tar.gz https://gitlab.com/tezos/tezos/-/package_files/150896058/download
+      tar xf octez-binaries-20.3-linux-x86_64.tar.gz
+      sudo cp octez-x86_64/octez* /usr/local/bin/
       ```

-   - On Fedora and Linux distributions that use Copr, run these commands:

-      ```bash
-      REPO="@Serokell/Tezos"
-      dnf copr enable -y $REPO && dnf update -y dnf install -y tezos-client tezos-node tezos-dal-node tezos-baker-PsParisC
-      ```
+- For Weeklynet, look up the necessary version of Octez at https://teztnets.com/weeklynet-about and install it with the instructions there.

-   For all installation options, see [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.
+For more installation options, see [Installing Octez](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.

 If you build from source, you can use the `latest_branch` branch to work with Ghostnet.

+## Running the layer 1 node

-1. Initialize the Octez node for Ghostnet, such as in this example:
+1. Initialize the Octez node for the network.
+For example, to initialize it for Ghostnet, run this command:

    ```bash
    octez-node config init --network ghostnet